pwittchen/ReactiveWiFi/README.md

 Android library listening available WiFi Access Points and change of the WiFi signal strength with RxJava Observables.

-It's functionality extracted from [ReactiveNetwork](https://github.com/pwittchen/ReactiveNetwork) project.
+Its functionality was extracted from [ReactiveNetwork](https://github.com/pwittchen/ReactiveNetwork) project.

 Library is compatible with RxJava 1.+ and RxAndroid 1.+ and uses them under the hood.